French eXtreme Flight Championships RULES - FXFC

 The duration of music time and the total flight time will be checked by a responsible person chosen by the organisers.

 For safety reasons, the pilot must completely shut down the propulsion system of their aircraft the moment it has landed.
-If this does not take place the pilot will score zero for that flight.
+If this does not take place they will score zero for security criteria.

-The security line is the internal edge of the runway.
-The pilot shall stand on this line (see the following diagram).
-If the aircraft crosses this line at any point during a flight.
+The security line is the edge of the runway closest to the pilot and judges.
+The pilot shall stand 10m behind this line (see the following diagram).
+If the aircraft crosses this line at any point during a flight, the flight will score zero and the pilot must land their aircraft immediately.

 If at any point during a flight, any part of the aircraft touches the ground, including touch-and-goes, the pilot will score zero for that flight and must land their aircraft immediately.